simphotonics/lockattr/README.md

     data = 'crucial-data'
     pass

+A.data = 'initial-data' # First initiation is OK.
+Attribute 'data' is now locked.
-A.data = 'new-data'
+A.data = 'new-data'     # Raises an error (default type: ProtectedAttributeError)

+A.name = 'A'
+A.name = 'A1' # OK since the attribute 'name' is not locked.
 ```

 Note: Locking certain attributes may be prohibitively
 costly in terms of computational time
 when used with objects that are
-instantiated frequently (for example in a loop)
+instantiated often (for example in a loop)
-and where attributes are set frequently.
+and where attributes are set/modified frequently.

+The benchmarks below were produced using the package
+[`pytest-benchmark][pytest-benchmark] on a PC with 32GB RAM
+and an Intel Core i5-6260U CPU running at 1.80GHz.
-As the benchmarks below show, setting an attribute of class `A`
+As the mean runtimes show, setting an attribute of class `A`
-takes approximately 40 times as long compare to a standard class
+takes approximately 40 times as long compared to a standard class
 (without an annotated `__setattr__` method).